elyra-ai/examples/pipelines/airflow_component_examples/spark_submit_operator/README.md

 - num_executors
 - application_args

-This example uses the alpine Image.
 This example requires a Non Kerberos spark standalone deployment and the `spark_default` connection in Airflow to be configured correctly to the standalone deployment.